Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 ---
 layout: post
-title: Application of K-means Clustering Algorithm in Society!
+title: K-means Clustering Algorithm for social good!
 ---

 > When we have all data online it will be great for humanity.
 It is a prerequisite to solving many problems that humankind                     faces.
 > - Robert Cailliau

-As I mentioned in my previous posts, I would like to learn how datascience algorithms and methods can be used for social good and improve human's lives; hence, in this post, I discuss clustering method and its application in society.
+As I mentioned in my previous posts, I would like to learn how data science algorithms and methods can be used for social good and improve human's lives; hence, in this post, I discuss clustering method and its application in society.

-As part of my M.Sc. in Management Engineering from the University of Waterloo, I wrote a thesis on [“Detecting Weak Signals by Internet-Based Environmental Scanning.”](https://uwspace.uwaterloo.ca/bitstream/handle/10012/6314/Tabatabaei_Nasim.pdf?sequence=1) This was an opportunity to apply data mining, computer tools and human judgement to predict the market potential of a new product called Micro-tile which is displayed below.
+As part of my M.Sc. in Management Engineering from the University of Waterloo, I wrote a thesis on [“Detecting Weak Signals by Internet-Based Environmental Scanning.”](https://uwspace.uwaterloo.ca/bitstream/handle/10012/6314/Tabatabaei_Nasim.pdf?sequence=1) This was an opportunity to apply data mining, computer tools and human judgement to predict the market potential of a new product called Micro-tile as displayed below.

 <p>
     <img src="/images/micro-tile.png" alt>
     <em> source:https://www.christiedigital.com/en-us/microtiles </em>

 </p>
-I used both programming and human analysis to retrieve 40,000 HTML pages, analyze the data, and produce information that was relevant for the strategic marketing department of Christie Digital.
+I used both programming and human analysis to retrieve 40,000 HTML pages, analyze the data, and produce information that was relevant for the strategic marketing department of [Christie Digital](https://www.christiedigital.com/en-us).

 To succeed in my thesis, it was essential to cluster pages according to their content.
 I chose k-means algorithm (with each cluster accounting for no more than 10% of the overall count) and [CLUTO](http://glaros.dtc.umn.edu/gkhome/cluto/cluto/overview) for the clustering function.
 This enabled me to produce clusters with similar content (matching key words), which were ready for human analysis.
-I think this method is really useful in text mining and web mining area, that's why in this post I intend to talk about k-means clustering algorithm in R and provide an example.
+I think this method is really useful in text mining and web mining area, that's why in this post I intend to talk about k-means clustering.

 ### Clustering

 Clustering algorithm is one of the most influential and fastest method in machine learning.
 It is used to group large amounts of data into a number of clusters.
 Clustering is part of the unsupervised method which means that no training set is required.
-In this post, I would specifically want to discuss the K Means clustering algorithm and provide an example to undrestand how it works in R.
+In this post, I would specifically want to discuss the K Means clustering algorithm and provide an example to undrestand how it works in R .

 ### K Means Algorithm

 Below are the steps to perform K-means algorithm:

-1- Select K as the initial number of clusters
+1- Select K as the initial number of clusters.

-2- Data set should be separated in to k clusters randomly
+2- Data set should be separated into k clusters randomly.

-3- Compute distances between each of cluster means and all other points
+3- Compute distances between each of cluster means and all other points.

-4- Assign all points to the closest centroid and move data points if they are not close to their own clusters
+4- Assign all points to the closest centroid and move data points if they are not close to their own clusters.

-5- Recompute the centroid of each cluster
+5- Recompute the centroid of each cluster.

-6- Repeat steps 3 and 4 until the K clusters are reached and when the assignment of the documents to cluster no longer changes.
+6- Repeat steps 3 and 4 until the K clusters are reached and when the assignment of the data points to cluster no longer changes.

-To learn more about k-means [click](https://www.youtube.com/watch?v=mtkWR8sx0NA) on the video.
+To learn more about k-means look at this [video](https://www.youtube.com/watch?v=mtkWR8sx0NA).

-### kmeans() function in R
+### Kmeans() function in R

 I want to show a quick demo of applying this method in R. R has a function called `k-means` that can be used for k clustering.

 I would like to use Lawyers' ratings of state judges in the US Superior Court to analyze kmeans clustering.
 To find out more about the variables in this dataset, take a look at this [link](Lawyers'%20ratings%20of%20state%20judges%20in%20the%20US%20Superior%20Court).

+First, we should load all required libraries.

 ``` r
 # load necessary libraries